vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Tasks and Progress (TODO)

-### 9. State Slippage and Commission Assumptions
-- Document slippage and commission rates used in the simulation.
-- **Checkpoint:** Assumptions are documented in the report.
-- Status: Pending

 ### 10. Add Parameter Sensitivity/Robustness Analysis
 - Show how results change with different parameter values.
 - **Checkpoint:** Results for at least one parameter variation are shown.